Welcome and thanks for visiting...

 The size of the racquet head is proportional to the player's level.
 An advanced player will go for a smaller racquet head size.
 Small racquet heads require precision.

 A larger head size is recommended for beginners.
 The larger the racquet head, the larger the racquet's sweet spot.
-The racquet head size typically ranges from 95 sq. in. to 130 sq. in.
+The racquet head size typically ranges from 95 sq. to 130 sq. in.

 Mid-size racquet head:

 Advanced and intermediate tennis players.
 Typically are 95 sq. in. - 98 sq. in.